ckessler2/phd/Alsomitra_NNCS/README.md

 ### Problem description

 The control problem is based on a related NNCS reachability benchmark involving a quadcopter [4], with my eventual goal being to produce a similar reachability study.
-For this I consider a drone starting at the origin, and control it in such a way that its trajectory ends up close to a desired trajectory (in this case a straight line).
-For reachability, I consider a range of starting positions along the y axis which should all end up on the desired trajectory.
-This plot does not match up to the othe
+For this, I consider a drone starting at the origin, and control it in such a way that its trajectory ends up close to a desired trajectory (in this case, a straight line).
+For reachability I consider a range of starting positions along the y axis, which should all end up on the desired trajectory.

 <p align="center">
  <img src="https://github.com/ckessler2/phd/blob/main/Alsomitra_NNCS/Figures/NNCS_problem3.png" width="450" class="center" />
 </p>

-### Step 1 - Run simulations to generate training dataset (MATLAB)
+### Step 1 - Run simulations to generate a training dataset (MATLAB)

 [Alsomitra_Control_Simulation](https://github.com/ckessler2/phd/blob/main/Alsomitra_NNCS/Alsomitra_Control_Simulation.m) runs a set of 5 control simulations based on previous work [3], with the dynamic equations defined in [another script](https://github.com/ckessler2/phd/blob/main/Alsomitra_NNCS/nondimfreelyfallingplate3.m).
 A manually tuned PID controller actuates the COM position based on an error signal - the y distance between the drone and the desired trajectory.